ibm-cloud-docs/transit-gateway/helpful-tips.md

 * The following ASNs are blocked on Transit Gateway Generic Routing Encapsulation (GRE) and Direct Link connections.
 Avoid using these ASNs on appliances so that they are not included on the advertised routes in the AS path.
 Having these ASNs included prevent networks from working properly.

    `0`, `13884`, `36351`, `64512`, `64513`, `65100`, `65200`–‍`65234`, `65402‍`–‍`65433`, `65500`, and `4201065000‍`–‍`4201065999`
-* Known restriction: A new transit gateway will support 4-way ECMP, but existing gateways cannot utilize this feature unless one of the following actions is taken:

-   * For transit gateways with the **Local** routing type, toggle between **Local** and **Global** routing options to enable this functionality.
-There is no impact to the network traffic when the routing type is changed.

-      After you switch back to **Local**, there is a delay before ECMP is applied.
-The delay increases based on the number of connections.
-      {: note}

-   * If an existing gateway is currently set to **Global**, or if the transit gateway has more than 30 connections, [open an IBM Support case](/docs/get-support?topic=get-support-open-case&interface=ui) for assistance.

 ## Pricing considerations
 {: #pricing-considerations}